jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # TODO
+* Use different dash styles for each pattern
 * Show version number in the feedback box
 * Pick rwy orientation by clicking
 * Select whether pattern entry should have midfield